Atavic/firefox-tweaks/Extras/list_of_tweaks.md

 ### Disallow websites from viewing your computer's battery status
 `dom.battery.enabled` = `false`

+## Potential breakage
+These tweaks have the possibility of breaking some websites or browser functionality.
+All potential breakage tweaks are commented out by default.

+### Restrict cookies, cache, etc. to the domain level
+`privacy.firstparty.isolate` = `true`

+First party isolation contains every website in its own data "silo".
+If a domain places a file on the user's computer, that file is contained to that domain.

+For example, if somenewswebsite.com and someothernewswebsite.com both place a somebadtracker.com cookie on a user's computer, that somebadtracker.com cookie can't look at any of the other somebadtracker.com cookies on the user's computer.
+This prevents the somebadtracker.com cookie from tracking your browsing across multiple sites.

 ## Telemetry
 All telemetry tweaks are commented out by default.